MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/customize-process-field.md

 ## Delete a field

 Deleting a field deletes all data associated with that field, including historical values.
-Once deleted, you can't recover the data.
+Once deleted, you can only restore the field and recover the data using the [Fields - Update REST API](/rest/api/azure/devops/wit/fields/update?view=azure-devops-rest-6.0).

 1. You delete the field from the **All processes>Fields** page.